brainstormforce/wp-spectra/README.md

 <strong>Want To Contribute To The Plugin?</strong>

-You may now contribute to the plugin on Github: <a href="https://github.com/brainstormforce/ultimate-addons-for-gutenberg" target="_blank" rel="">Ultimate Addons for Gutenberg on Github</a>
+You may now contribute to the plugin on Github: <a href="https://github.com/brainstormforce/ultimate-addons-for-gutenberg" target="_blank" rel="">Spectra on Github</a>

+<strong>CREDITS</strong>

+The awesome React FontIconPicker is developed by <a href="http://codeb.it/" target="_blank" rel="">Alessandro Benoit</a> & <a href="https://github.com/swashata" target="_blank" rel="">Swashata</a>.
+Our external packages use <a href="https://github.com/n49/react-stars" target="_blank" rel="">Star Ratings Components</a> that are distributed under the terms of the ISC.
+While <a href="https://github.com/akiran/react-slick" target="_blank" rel="">Slick</a>, <a href="https://github.com/chenqingspring/react-lottie" target="_blank" rel="">Lottie</a> and <a href="https://github.com/ericnorris/striptags" target="_blank" rel="">Striptags</a> is distributed under the terms of the MIT.

 ## Installation ##

-1. Install the Ultimate Addons for Gutenberg either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.
+1. Install the Spectra either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.

-You can refer to our <a href="https://www.ultimategutenberg.com/getting-started-with-gutenberg-blocks/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">getting started article</a> to know more.
+You can refer to our <a href="https://wpspectra.com/getting-started-with-gutenberg-blocks/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">getting started article</a> to know more.

-For more information, please visit our <a href="https://www.ultimategutenberg.com/docs/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">Knowledge Base.</a>
+For more information, please visit our <a href="https://wpspectra.com/docs/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">Knowledge Base.</a>

 ## Frequently Asked Questions ##

-### Who should use the Ultimate Addons for Gutenberg? ###
+### Who should use the Spectra? ###

-The Ultimate Addons for Gutenberg is a complete package of unique and creative blocks that help build beautiful pages and posts on a website.
+The Spectra is a complete package of unique and creative blocks that help build beautiful pages and posts on a website.
 Therefore, it is certainly an asset for all those who love Gutenberg.

-### What are the requirements to use the Ultimate Addons for Gutenberg? ###
+### What are the requirements to use the Spectra? ###

 You only need to have the latest version of WordPress on your website, to begin with.
-The Ultimate Addons for Gutenberg is basically an addon for the default WordPress editor.
+The Spectra is basically an addon for the default WordPress editor.
 Therefore, the latest WordPress installation along with a theme should be enough, to begin with.

-### What themes does the Ultimate Addons for Gutenberg work with? ###
+### What themes does the Spectra work with? ###

-The Ultimate Addons for Gutenberg is built to work great with all the themes.
+The Spectra is built to work great with all the themes.
 But, <a href="https://wpastra.com/gutenberg-compatible/?utm_source=wp-repo&utm_medium=uagb&utm_campaign=readme" target="_blank" rel="">Astra being among the first ones to be Gutenberg ready</a>, we recommend you to try using Astra since it is lightweight, fast, simple and comes with a lot of options.

-### Can I use the Ultimate Addons for Gutenberg even while having another Page Builder? ###
+### Can I use the Spectra even while having another Page Builder? ###

-The basic need of the Ultimate Addons for Gutenberg is the latest WordPress version.
+The basic need of the Spectra is the latest WordPress version.
 We have also made it compatible with all major page builders and therefore, it won’t interfere in their working.
 Should you need help, you can <a href="https://support.brainstormforce.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">get in touch with us.</a>

-### Can I use the Ultimate Addons on client websites? ###
+### Can I use the Spectra on client websites? ###

 Yes!
-You can certainly use the Ultimate Addons on yours as well as your client’s websites.
+You can certainly use the Spectra on yours as well as your client’s websites.

-### Will the Ultimate Addons slow down my website? ###
+### Will the Spectra slow down my website? ###

 Absolutely no!
-The Ultimate Addons for Gutenberg is built with ease and performance in mind.
+The Spectra is built with ease and performance in mind.
 Its module architecture and the clean code keep it lightweight and fast.
 Therefore, it will not affect your website speed and performance in any way.

-### What more do I get with the Ultimate Addons for Gutenberg? ###
+### What more do I get with the Spectra? ###

-When you use the Ultimate Addons for Gutenberg along with the free Astra theme, you get a huge library of ready-to-use starter sites that can be imported and used to build your own.
-Read an article about the <a href="https://www.ultimategutenberg.com/ready-websites-for-gutenberg/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">Starter Sites with Gutenberg</a> to know more.
+When you use the Spectra along with the free Astra theme, you get a huge library of ready-to-use starter sites that can be imported and used to build your own.
+Read an article about the <a href="https://wpspectra.com/ready-websites-for-gutenberg/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">Starter Sites with Gutenberg</a> to know more.

 ## Credits ##